perjahn/cloudtools/diffroles/readme.md

 onlydiff: This flag will hide all role assignments that exists consistently through all matching subscriptions, and only show role asssignments that are inconsistent.

-Make sure access to azure has been setup in powershell, using Connect-AzAccount.
+Make sure access to azure has been setup in powershell, by running Connect-AzAccount yourself in pwsh, or by adding the -login flag.

 ## Pre-Reqs